Esri/arcgis-gitops/aws/README.md

 Run validate-settings-aws GitHub Actions workflow to validate the settings.

-> If your GitHub subscription plan supports GitHub Actions Environments, consider [environment secrets](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment) to use secrets specific to each environment.
+> If the GitHub subscription plan supports GitHub Actions Environments, consider [environment secrets](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment) to use secrets specific to each environment.

 ### 4. Use the Templates